Jerem-Dough/Enterprise-Integration-Project/README.md

    - node index.js
    - cd your-frontend-directory
    - npm start
-   - The application will be accessible at http://localhost:3000, with backend at http://localhost:3001 (Unless changed by user)
+   - The application will be accessible at http://localhost:3000, with backend at http://localhost:3001 (Unless changed by user).